Blackwellrbrt167/Honeypot-Lab-Project/journal.md

 - Always `cd` into the correct subdirectory before attempting file operations.
 - Use `ls -l` to inspect file permissions instead of guessing.
 - Cowrie cannot and should not be run as root — permissions need to be aligned with the intended user.
 - It also impressed upon me to make sure the respective file I am attempting to download or use has the correct permissions required.
 Thus it should always start with a simple check of what permissions are required before attempting changes.

 ---

+## 2025-09-20 — Decision to Add a SIEM

+After successfully building a honeypot using Cowrie, I realized it was important to add a SIEM to my lab environment.
+This would enable me to interpret the data patterns of the simulated attacks targeting the honeypot.
+While I could have chosen to analyze the logs manually, I felt that as a student it was better to practice using a SIEM to mirror the daily workflow of a SOC analyst.

+Even though my ultimate career focus is in GRC, I believe it’s critical to build a technically driven background.
+Since I am already learning the technical side through my education, expanding into the SOC environment felt like the right next step.
+GRC also carries a strong consulting perspective, and I want to fully understand the technical realities behind the policies and frameworks.

+I know this journey will be frustrating at times, especially as someone who tends toward perfectionism and often digs deeply into the weeds of problem-solving.
+But it is a journey worth embracing—one that will have a lasting impact as I push forward toward lifelong mastery.